European shares fall on Chinese import data, SABMiller soars

 * SAP rises as Q3 profits beat analyst expectations

-MILAN/LONDON, Oct 13 European shares fell on Tuesday following disappointing Chinese import data, dragged down by auto and mining stocks, though SABMiller soared after accepting a takeover proposal from rival Anheuser-Busch InBev.
+MILAN, Oct 13 European shares fell on Tuesday following disappointing Chinese import data, dragged down by auto and bank stocks, though SABMiller soared after accepting a 68 billion-pound ($104 billion) takeover proposal from rival Anheuser-Busch.

-The pan-European FTSEurofirst 300 index was down 1.1 percent, with the euro zone's blue-chip Euro STOXX 50 also down 1.1 percent.
+The pan-European FTSEurofirst 300 index was down 1.3 percent while the euro zone's blue-chip Euro STOXX 50 dropped 1.4 percent.

 China's exports fell less than expected in September, but a sharper fall in imports left economists divided over whether the world's second largest economy's ailing trade sector is showing signs of turning around.

-"While Chinese exports posted a healthy rebound, weak imports are still indicating that the Chinese economy is continuing to struggle," said Markus Huber, trader and analyst at Peregrine & Black.
+"While Chinese exports posted a healthy rebound, weak imports are still indicating that the Chinese economy is continuing to struggle," said Peregrine & Black trader and analyst Markus Huber.

-Cars and miners were among the top sectoral fallers following the data.
-But Huber said some investors viewed the data a catalyst for more Chinese government and central bank action in the coming months, adding that the lower prices could tempt buyers back into the market.
+However, he said some investors viewed the data a catalyst for more Chinese government and central bank action in the coming months, adding the lower prices could tempt buyers back into the market.

-The uncertain mood was reinforced by a survey by ZEW think tank that showed morale among German analysts and investors plummeted in October to its lowest level in a year.
+Auto and bank sector stocks were the top sectoral fallers in early trading and investors were also waiting for the ZEW investor sentiment readings for October later on Tuesday.

-SABMiller rose 8.9 percent and Anheuser-Busch was up 1.7 percent after SABMiller accepted an offer worth more than $100 billion from AB InBev.

-SABMiller said it had indicated to AB InBev that its board would be prepared to accept the offer and had asked for a two-week extension to Oct.
+SABMiller rose 8.5 percent and Anheuser-Busch was up 1.7 percent.
+SABMiller said it had indicated to AB InBev that its board would be prepared to accept the offer and said it had asked for a two-week extension to Oct.
 28 of a deadline set for its rival to announce a firm intention to bid.

-Banco Comercial fell 7.2 percent and Banco BPI was down 4.2 percent.

-"The fall is very much linked to the possibility of having a leftist government," Luis Castro, a trader at Golden Broker in Porto, said.

-SAP was 5.6 percent higher after Europe's biggest software maker reported a 19 percent rise in third-quarter operating profit, beating the most optimistic analyst estimate.
+SAP was 5.4 percent higher after Europe's biggest software maker on Tuesday reported a 19 percent rise in third-quarter operating profit, beating the most optimistic analyst estimate.

 * Says Kent T. Lucien, vice chair, currently Bank of Hawaii's chief financial officer, will become chief strategy officer